 While running two units simultaneously may seem like it should drive energy costs up, what happens is that those two units actually run more efficiently because they’re working in sync with each other.
 And not just that, drier air actually feels cooler than hot, humid air, meaning you can turn the temperature on your thermostat up a few degrees and save energy simply by not having to run your air conditioner as often.

 Utilizing a dehumidifier can also help protect your house itself.
 High humidity can cause wood to warp or rot, paint to peel, and insects to find comfortable new homes thanks to excess moisture.

 install a whole-home dehumidifier to relieve your home of indoor air pollutants

 Water stains on walls or ceiling, rooms with poor ventilation, frequent condensation on windows, black spots on walls, must or mildew smells

-aim to keep your humidity levels between 30-50% year-round
+aim to keep your humidity as close to 50% as possible

-Whether you’re trying to reduce humidity in the summertime with a dehumidifier or you’re trying to increase humidity in the wintertime with a humidifier, 30-50% is the ideal humidity range for your healthy home.
-If your indoor humidity is any more or less than 30-50% humidity, your indoor air quality is at risk.
+Whether you’re trying to reduce humidity in the summertime with a dehumidifier or you’re trying to increase humidity in the wintertime with a humidifier, the ideal humidity range for your Healthy Home is as close to 50% as possible.
+If your indoor humidity is any more or less than 50%, your Indoor Air Quality is at risk.